 The platform should offer first-class support for Metrics, Events, Logs, and Traces—all in one place.
 Teams want to correlate logs with traces, metrics with user experience, and get instant RCA, not switch tabs across tools.

-2. Native OpenTelemetry and Prometheus Support
+2. Active OpenTelemetry and Prometheus Support

 3. Smart Sampling Features